alurm/dnsproxy/README.md

 ## About

-This is a simple DNS proxy accepting a blocklist made as a test task for a company.
+This is a simple DNS proxy accepting a blocklist.

 There are two programs: dnsproxy and extra-recursive-resolver.